momoxo/momoxo/extras/extra_modules/html/modules/mydhtml/README.txt

 mydhtml
 =======
-SmartMarkUP (BBcode Editor for textarea) for XOOPS Cube Legacy This module is a just sample how to implement BBCode editor as XOOPS Cube Legacy module.
+SmartMarkUP (BBcode Editor for textarea) for KARIMOJI This module is a just sample how to implement BBCode editor as KARIMOJI module.

 Requirement
 -----------
--XOOPS Cube Legacy 2.2 or later
+-KARIMOJI 2.2 or later

 Main Feature
 ------------